cdklabs/cdk-proserve-lib/API.md

 The construct also handles encryption for the framework resources using either a provided KMS key or an AWS managed key.

+There are two methods for exposing the URL to consumers - the default API execution endpoint or via a custom domain name setup.

+If using the default API execution endpoint, you must provide a base path as this will translate to the stage name of the REST API.
+You must also ensure that all relative links in the static content either reference the base path in URLs relative to the root (e.g. preceded by '/') or uses URLs that are relative to the current directory (e.g. no '/').

+If using the custom domain name, then you do not need to provide a base path and relative links in your static content will not require modification.
+You can choose to specify a base path with this option if so desired - in that case, similar rules regarding relative URLs in the static content above must be followed.

 *Example*

 ```typescript